 Modeling altitude distributions

 Our model of woodcock flight altitudes included both potential flight locations and known ground locations, with each class of data informing a different aspect of the model.
-Known ground locations were assumed to always have a true altitude of 0m, making their recorded altitudes Ar solely attributable to measurement error E (Ar = E; importance of accommodating for measurement error is reviewed in Poessel et al. 2018, Péron et al. 2020).
-As such, we used known ground locations to estimate the error terms of the model.
+Known ground locations were assumed to always have a true altitude of 0m, making their recorded altitudes Ar solely attributable to measurement error E by the GPS units.
+As such, the ground locations can be used to inform directly the error term associated with the measurement error in our model since for ground locations Ar = E. The benefit of using the data to address issues related to measurement error, and the importance of addressing this issue are reviewed in Poessel et al 2018 and Péron et al. 2020.
 Potential flight locations were either recorded on the ground, in which case Ar = E, or recorded in flight with altitude Af, in which case Ar = Af + E. Thus, potential flight locations could be used to estimate a latent flight state which we represented as binomial variable I, with I=0 indicating a ground location and I=1 indicating a flight location.
 We derived Af from locations where I=1,

 Equation 1